duiyuan/preda/README.md

-# PREDA Dev Environment
+# PREDA Language Preview Toolchain

-This is a local development environment for the PREDA smart contract programming language.
+This is a local toolchain for the PREDA smart contract programming language.
 PREDA is designed for parallel execution of smart contract transactions on sharding blockchains.
-The PREDA development environment includes the pre-built PREDA compilers and execution engines for Windows, Linux, and macOS, VSCode extensions, and sample smart contracts and execution scripts.
-After installation, programmers can use VSCode to edit, compile, and execute PREDA smart contracts in a local blockchain simulator and check the execution results, e.g., address states on the chain.
+The PREDA language preview toolchain includes the pre-built PREDA compilers and execution engines, VSCode extensions, and sample smart contracts and execution scripts.
+Programmers can use VSCode to edit, compile, and execute PREDA smart contracts in a local blockchain simulator and check the execution results, e.g., address states on the chain.

 ## Usages